Aerobic exercise eases depression, even in chronically ill

-(Reuters Health) - People with chronic health problems like cancer and heart disease who suffer from depression may find their mood improve when they do aerobic exercise, a research review suggests.
+(Reuters Health) - People with chronic health problems who suffer from depression may find their mood improve when they do aerobic exercise, a research review suggests.

-Patients with long-term medical issues like diabetes, asthma, cancer and heart disease are two to three times more likely to develop depression than the general population, researchers note in the British Journal of Sports Medicine.
+Patients with long-term medical issues are two to three times more likely to develop depression than the general population, researchers noted in the British Journal of Sports Medicine, online February 6.
 When these patients do become depressed, their chronic illnesses often worsen and their risk of dying goes up.

-For the current study, researchers examined data from 24 studies with a total of 4,111 patients living with a chronic illness and symptoms of depression.
+For the current study, researchers examined data from 24 studies with a total of 4,111 patients living with chronic illness and symptoms of depression.
 All of the smaller studies randomly assigned some patients to do aerobic exercise and others to comparison groups that just got usual medical care.

 Patients who exercised at least two to three times a week were more likely to see a reduction in depression symptoms than people who didn’t do aerobic exercise at all, the study found.
 There was a more pronounced effect when people exercised four to five times a week, but this difference was too small to rule out the possibility that it was due to chance.